 -

-How to install a WordPress plugin by uploading its ZIP file
+Troubleshoot uploading a WordPress plugin ZIP file

 -